nhsd-exeter/dos-integration/README.md

 The current technology stack is:

 - Python (3.9.7) - Main programming language
-- AWS: Lambda, DynamoDB, API Gateway, Codepipeline, KMS
+- AWS: Lambda, DynamoDB, API Gateway, Codepipeline, KMS, SQS
 - Serverless Framework - (Where supported)
 - Terraform - Infrastructure as code tool (Where serverless not supported)